 Me?
 I love apples!
 (Almost as much as I love pumpkin.)

 But honestly?
 One of my favorite apple treats is pretty basic.
-I love homemade applesauce!
+I love Homemade Applesauce!

-What types of apples for homemade applesauce?
+What makes apples good for applesauce?

 Tart, crunchy, pie apples are my favorite to use in applesauce.
 Apples like the ones we picked from our aunt’s tree.